Traditional Project Management

 Here you can find literature for building up and consolidating your knowledge of classic project management.
 The books and guides presented here will help you to prepare for the certification examinations as Certified Junior Project Manager (IAPM), Certified Project Manager (IAPM), and Certified Senior Project Manager (IAPM).

-We advise you to read the PM Guide 2.0 in any case, since this forms the certification basis at IAPM for classic project management and gives an overview of all the relevant theme areas.
+We advise you to read the Project Managers' Guide (IAPM) in any case, since this forms the certification basis at IAPM for classic project management and gives an overview of all the relevant theme areas.